espressif/arduino-esp32/libraries/OpenThread/README.md

 - You can customize the console behavior by adjusting parameters such as echoback and buffer sizes.

 ## Public Methods
-- `startOpenThreadConsole(Stream& otStream, bool echoback = true, const char* prompt = "ot> ")`: Starts the OpenThread console with the specified stream, echoback option, and prompt.
+- `startConsole(Stream& otStream, bool echoback = true, const char* prompt = "ot> ")`: Starts the OpenThread console with the specified stream, echoback option, and prompt.
-- `stopOpenThreadConsole()`: Stops the OpenThread console.
+- `stopConsole()`: Stops the OpenThread console.
 - `setPrompt(char* prompt)`: Changes the console prompt (set to NULL for an empty prompt).
 - `setEchoBack(bool echoback)`: Changes the console echoback option.
 - `setStream(Stream& otStream)`: Changes the console Stream object.